top of page

 • Turnaround Time: Express manufacturing will increase your PCB assembly rates.

-• Testing Requirements: Advanced testing, such as AOI (Automated Optical Inspection) or X-ray inspection, increases the cost of assembly.
+• Testing Requirements: Advanced testing, such as AOI (Automated Optical Inspection) or X-ray inspection, increases the cost of PCB assembly.

 • Labour and Location: Geographic region impacts labour charges.
 Offshore assembly may be cheaper, but lead time and communication challenges must be considered.